 Part of the Portico formal dress code was for women to wear high heels.
 So when Nicola turned up to work in flat business shoes she was told that she must wear shoes with a heel between two and four inches.
 Nicola refused to go out and buy a pair and was then sent home without pay.

-She has since launched a petition to change dress code laws so that women have the option to wear flat formal shoes at work, if they wish.
+She has since launched a so that women have the option to wear flat formal shoes at work, if they wish.
 The petition to make it illegal for a company to require women to wear high heels at work has now reached over 150,000 signatures.

 By passing the 100,000 mark it forced the Government to respond.
 In response, the Government Equalities office said: “Company dress codes must be reasonable and must make equivalent requirements for men and women.
 This is the law and employers must abide by it.

 “Employers are entitled to set dress codes for their workforce but the law is clear that these dress codes must be reasonable.
 That includes any differences between the nature of rules for male and female employees, otherwise the company may be breaking the law.
 Employers should not be discriminating against women in what they require them to wear.

 “The Government takes this issue very seriously and will continue to work hard to ensure women are not discriminated in the workplace by outdated attitudes and practices.”